-The provisions of the Anti-Social Behaviour, Crime and Policing Act 2014 ('the 2014 Act') which sets out the powers and conditions of a Public Spaces Protection Orders (PSPO's) are due to come into force on 20 October 2014.
+The provisions of the Anti-Social Behaviour, Crime and Policing Act 2014 ('the 2014 Act') which sets out the powers and conditions of a Public Spaces Protection Orders (PSPO's) came into force on 20 October 2014.
 The new PSPO's replace Designated Public Place Orders (DPPO's) under the Criminal Justice and Police Act 2001.